wstnbrg/todocli/README.md

 This will mark the second listed task of the +someproject as done.
 Omitting +someproject will use the "General" project instead.

 # Issues

-# Todo for first release
-- [x] adding tasks
-- [x] displaying current weeks tasks
-- [x] check done tasks
+- [ ] cant handle backlog from 2 weeks ago
-- [ ] handle backlog
+- [ ] cant handle backlog after year change

 # Planed features
+- [ ] show tasks of a specific week
+- [ ] configure to save todos per week or day
 - [ ] multi language support

 If you like anything else feel free to contact me or hack it in your self ;)

 # License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/wstnbrg/todocli/blob/master/LICENSE) file for details